 When asked about how they lower the cost of their products, Musk says, “We try not to provide a recipe by which China can copy us and we find our inventions coming right back at us.”
 But he talks freely about SpaceX’s approach to rocket design, which stems from one core principle: Simplicity enables both reliability and low cost.
 “Think of cars,” Musk says, “is a Ferrari more reliable than a Toyota Corolla or a Honda Civic?”

 It’s a clear indication of how the company aims to make space travel easier and more affordable.
-But Elon Musk has another aim too – human exploration and settlement of Mars.
-Musk believes that at the current growth rate of SpaceX, this aim can be easily achieved in the next couple of decades.
+But Elon Musk has another objective too – human exploration and settlement of Mars.
+Musk believes that at the current growth rate SpaceX is demonstrating, this aim can be easily achieved in the next couple of decades.
 In June 2013, Musk used the descriptor Mars Colonial Transporter to refer to the privately funded development project to design and build a spaceflight system of rocket engines, launch vehicles and space capsules to transport humans to Mars and return to Earth, and the new SpaceX launch facility at Boca Chica TX uses Mars-themed names for the real estate packages.

-As of today, the company houses 4,000 employees and occupies a humongous facility in Hawthorne, California.
-It is filled with rocket parts, including stages and engines for its Falcon 9 boosters, which can place up to 23,000 pounds of payload in low Earth orbit.
+As of November 2019, SpaceX has 6,000 employeesand occupies a humongous facility in Hawthorne, California, amongst other locations.
+Of course, it is populated with rocket parts, including stages and engines for its Falcon 9 boosters, which can place up to 23,000 pounds of payload in low Earth orbit.

 The promises of this giant are big, but so far it has achieved what it had aimed for.
 Let’s all just wait and see if we live on Mars in the next few decades.

-Hope you liked our coverage on the success story of SpaceX, if you have any suggestions or queries, feel free to post it in the comments section below.
+Hope you liked our coverage on the success story and history of SpaceX.
+Have suggestions or queries?
+Feel free to post in the comments below.